pryrt/avtest/signing.readme.md

 ```

 Convert that to appveyor.
 Oh, right, that's HEREDOC notation, which works in ghaction+bash, but isn't going to work in appveyor+cmd.
 Use perl to write those lines to a `gpgscript`, then `gpg ... < gpgscript` to get it to read those commands.  => **success**: it shows ultimate trust now.

+### cpansign Debug

+Installed Module::Signature correctly, and tried to run it when I have the variable set correctly.
+However, it gets stuck on `cpansign -s`, just like it did on GH-A.  **Annoying.**

+My next idea is to get my own copy of Module::Signature, and start adding debug hooks, to figure out where things are going wrong. :-(